Career Development &

 The Arc Mid-South provides career development and job placement services to adults with disabilities.
 The Arc Mid-South’s Career Development and Job Placement Program works to ensure that people with disabilities have access to real employment with real wages, as well as the needed supports to obtain and maintain employment in the community.

-The Arc's employment services has a continuous goal of enhancing its services by providing best practices and applying the following values to job development:
+The Arc's Career services has a continuous goal of enhancing its services by providing best practices and applying the following values to job development:

 Oftentimes, individuals in high school special education classes receive basic certificates of completion, but aren’t afforded an opportunity to obtain their high school diploma.
 Moreover, many adults with learning disabilities may graduate but still aren’t able to read basic sight words.

-Dependability- Surveys show that people with disabilities are dependable and offer stabilization in high turnover positions.
+Dependability- Surveys show that people with disabilities are dependable and offer stability in high turnover positions.

 Enhancement- Workers provide a diversified work environment and positive company image.